khofstadter/OpenBCI-SuperCollider/README.md

 ## changelog

+* 1.80 - default bufferSize reduced from 1024 to 512, filters now calculate in place, use Image class
 * 1.75 - added three scsynth examples and fixed some outdated links
 * 1.71 - phase coherence added to -8ch nf, nf_plotter.scd added (with audio player and 'PlayFile' folder)
 * 1.70 - neurofeedback-2ch and -8ch added